-All new employees, including student resident assistants (RA's), receive a hard copy of Eureka College's Title IX policy and are required to complete the 75-minute face-to-face Title IX

-Training as a condition of employment at Eureka College.
-The training session is facilitated by the Title IX Coordinator or the Deputy Title IX Coordinator and includes statements that prohibit sexual discrimination of any kind and the requirement that notification of any known or believed discrimination be reported to the Title IX Coordinator within 24 hours.
+All new employees, including student resident assistants (RA's), receive a hard copy of Eureka College's Title IX policy and are required to complete the 75-minute face-to-face Title IX Training as a condition of employment at Eureka College.
+The training session is facilitated by the Title IX Coordinator or a Deputy Title IX Coordinator and includes statements that prohibit sexual discrimination of any kind and the requirement that notification of any known or believed discrimination be reported to the Title IX Coordinator within 24 hours.
 Definitions and examples of the types of sexual discrimination and consent are provided during the presentation as well as a detailed explanation of the College's policies, procedures, and processes for addressing known or believed cases of sexual discrimination.
-The training also includes a discussion about national campaigns like It's on Us to encourage bystanders on ways to safely intervene.
-Contact information for the Title IX Coordinator and Deputy Coordinator are provided as well as on- and off-campus confidential resources.
+Contact information for the Title IX Coordinator and Deputy Coordinators are provided as well as on- and off-campus confidential resources.
 In addition to the policy, all employees also receive a hard copy of the power point used for training to use for future reference.
 The Title IX webpage and policy may also be found on the College's website through Student Life and Human Resources.

-All new students are required to complete Title IX Training as part of welcome week activities.
+All new students are required to complete Title IX Training.
 Similar to the training for employees, it's a session facilitated by the Title IX Coordinator that includes definitions of key terms such as, but not limited to, consent, sexual assault, stalking, sexual harassment and dating or relationship violence.
 New students also learn about the College's policy and procedures in handling believed or known Title IX cases, their rights and responsibilities to be treated fairly and for any believed or known case to be addressed quickly.
 The students are instructed about the various possible outcomes in the event that more likely than not a violation was determined.